RickCogley/Github-Markdown-Reference/README.md

 GFM lists support a "checklist" style, that can be dynamically ticked off like a todo list, without editing the Markdown document.
 Checklists look like ``- [ ] the item`` or ``- [x] the item``.
 If you add a checklist in a Github Issue (in the top, initial entry, not the replies), you will see a progress bar in your issues list.
 Sweet!

+GFM checklists also support automatic linking to users and issues, simply by inserting @username or #1 where 1 is the issue number.

 ### <img title="white_check_mark" alt="white_check_mark" src="https://assets-cdn.github.com/images/icons/emoji/unicode/2705.png" height="25" width="25" align="absmiddle"> Syntax

 (In this example, leading and trailing spaces are shown with with dots: •)